ofpiyush/mega/README.md

 - Iron ore chest
 - Copper ore chest
 - Uranium ore chest
-- Water pipe
+- Water pump
-- Crude oil pipe
+- Crude oil pump
 - Underground nuclear
 - Express Unloader

+## Bonus perks
+- Actual infinity chests and pipes become useless by disabling their GUI.
+- Can be used for destroying unnecessary items.
+Adding any item to the chest will destroy the item.